jm8512/Incubator/README.md

 # Incubator

-To run patched version of code you need to:
+To run patched version of code and test case scripts you need to:

   - Install the following python modules
   ```